unional/fsa-emitter/README.md

 `Emitter` uses [`FluxStandardAction`](https://github.com/acdlite/flux-standard-action) as the standard event format.

 Another key difference between `Emitter` and NodeJS `EventEmitter` is that `Emitter` will capture any error thrown in listener and send it to `console.error()`.
-This avoid any listener code throws error and break the event emitting logic.
+This avoids any listener code throws error and break the event emitting logic.

 To create event, use one of the helper methods below: